Ozaiy/simplePDFReader/README.md

 ## Getting Started

-pull the project from the github or download it as a zip file.
+pull the project from the github or download it as a zip.

 ### Prerequisites